 Saltwater State Park is a 87.4acre plot of second-growth timber on Puget Sound in the City of Des Moines, Washington, United States halfway between Seattle and Tacoma.
 The main attraction is 1445ft of saltwater beachfront, including a sandy swimming beach in the southwest corner, and rocky tideflats along the west with a submerged artificial reef that is popular with scuba divers.
 A forty-person group camp looks down on the beach from a high bluff.Overlooked by most visitors is the steep ravine of McSorley (formerly Smith) Creek which winds inland in a gentle "S" curve joined by three tributary streams.
 Fifty-two campsites are situated on a road that parallels the creek, serving the public on a first-come-first-served basis.
 On both the north and south sides of the ravine there is a network of hiking trails which follow up the side creeks, rise through jungles of stinging nettles, skirt the edges of cliffs and ridges, and cross wooded plateaus.As of 2009, Saltwater State Park has been designated a Marine Protected Area.
 Salmon spawn in McSorley Creek and the area provides habitat for many species of fish.
 There is some concern that the increase in visitors to the park due to the artificial reef may harm fish populations.
 In addition, the boundaries of the Marine Protected Area are not well marked and both professional and amateur geoduck harvesters may sometimes accidentally be out of compliance with the Marine Protected Area harvest restrictions.Marine View Drive passes over the park on a 200ft high bridge, and 16th Avenue S crosses two branches of McSorley Creek to form the eastern boundary.
 One trail rises between the two branches of the creek to exit the park, while another trail continues from the dead-end of the campground service road a short way east of 16th Ave. along the main branch of the creek, informally extending the park.Using our online itinerary creator, Des Moines attractions like Saltwater State Park can form part of a personalized travel itinerary.

-Create a full itinerary - for free!
+Create a full Des Moines itinerary

 Don't expect a decent campground.
 It is dumpy and rundown.
 My experience with state parks located in bustling urban areas has never been good.
 Seems that there are always "resident" campers , partiers... more »

 This a quaint and lush campground with a great convenient location.
 Most of the campsites are not very private, and they are pretty small if you get an economy level site.
 The basic and premium sites are a lot bigger if you have more than one tent or a camper.
 We didn't see quiet hours posted, but assumed there would be.
 However, both Friday and Saturday night people were obnoxiously loud until about 2 am.
 Pretty decent if you are looking to stay somewhere convenient!
 Otherwise, I'd suggest staying somewhere that you cannot hear the freeway, airplanes, and people partying it up.